cl91/REAPERS/readme.md

 and slow PETSc library.

-Using REAPERS we [2] have successfully calculated the out-of-time-ordered correlators (OTOC) of the sparse SYK model with N=62 fermions on a single A100 graphics card.
-For single precision, each disorder realization takes approximately 13 hours to complete.
-For double precision, each disorder realization takes approximately 16 hours.
-Here, one disorder realization has 15 data points and the tolerance of the Krylov method is set to the machine precision.
+Using REAPERS we [2] have successfully calculated the out-of-time-ordered correlators (OTOC) of the sparse SYK model with N=64 fermions on a single A100 graphics card for single precision floating point and N=62 fermions for double precision floating point, in a reasonable amount of time (typically less than one hour per disorder realization per data point).
 The previous state of the art was a similar calculation of N=50 dense SYK on a single V100 [4], which we can also reproduce.
 For the list of publications using REAPERS, see the Publications section below.